 Sleeping too hot leads to sweaty sheets.
 Sleeping too cold leaves you shivering.
 Neither is a pretty – or comfortable – way to spend the night.

 We believe that sleep is a right, not a privilege.
-What’s more, we also believe that all this struggling over temperature throughout the night is needless.
-If you’re playing hide and seek with sleep it’s time to stop playing games and get serious about your sleep health.
+What’s more, we also believe that all this struggling over temperature throughout the night is a needless waste of time – sleep is too important to play games.
+If you’re playing hide and seek with sleep it’s time to get serious about your sleep health.

 Is sleeping in a cold bedroom better for you?

 During the course of a normal day, your body temperature rises and falls slightly.
 This pattern is tied to your sleep cycle.
-As you become drowsy, your temperature goes down, reaches its lowest level around 5:00 a.m., and climbs slightly as morning begins.
-This is why the air in your room can affect the quality of your sleep: if it’s too hot, it may interfere with your body’s natural dip and make you more restless through the night.
+As you become drowsy, your temperature goes down, reaching its lowest level around 5:00 am.
+As your body prepares for you to wake up, it begins to climb again.
+If your bedroom is too warm, your body will struggle to maintain those natural temperature variances.
 In fact, studies indicate that some forms of insomnia are associated with an improper regulation in body temperature.
 Of course each of us has a slightly different optimal temperature for sleep, so experiment with keeping your room cool and find what makes you most comfortable.
-Read more on SleepFoundation.org

 If the temperature in your bedroom is keeping you awake at night, try these tips to reclaim your right to a healthy night’s sleep.

 - Investigate your mattress.
 Just like your running shoes are performance gear for working out, your mattressis performance gear for sleep.
 If you’re sleeping on an older mattress, you might be missing out on newly developed cooling mattress technologies.

 - Look closely at your sheets, pillows and blankets.
 Breathable, soft bedding will make your great mattress even better.
 Learn how to find the best sheets for your bed.